kajamite/vim/README.md

 # Install

+My ready to go VIM package for quick setup on new machines.

+This package is ruby/rails oriented with monokai2 theme by default.

 1) Backup/rename (!) your previous .vim folder and vimrc files.

 2) Then just install full package (including all plugins):